 Let’s face it, physician employment agreements are not written to protect and benefit the physician; they are written to protect the interests of the employer.

-The Final Hurdle is the definitive book on physician employment agreements!
+The Final Hurdle: A Physician’s Guide to Negotiating a Fair Employment Agreement is the definitive book on physician employment agreements!

-2. Read the definitive book on physician employment agreements – The Final Hurdle!
+This book on physician employment agreements will:

 Inform you on what benefits are being offered to other physicians you may not be aware of.

 Give you the ammunition to negotiate a winning contract.